ProxiBlue/m2-hyva-playwright/README.md

 | `headless` | `false` |
 | `retries`  | `0`     |

-During the first run, the screenshots will fail, since there will not be any screenshots to match and the baseline screenshots will be taken during the first run.
+During the first run, the screenshots will be baselined and no validations will be done during this run.
 Once the run is complete, change the <code>retries</code> back to the number of retries you need.

 Starting second run, the screenshots will be compared with the baseline screenshot.